MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 > Note: don't forget to check "Requirements" & "Usage" sections.

 - Install the plugin and leave "demo" folder as selected
-- Open "demo/towersDemo.tscn" scene
+- Launch "demo/towersDemo.tscn" scene
-- Adjust towers projectile params and run the scene
+- Play around with towers projectile exported params (towers sub-scenes at towersDemo.tscn)

 > If you have already installed the plugin without the "demo" folder, just download it from the current repository and place it in your project, all other steps remain the same.